-- giving a true and fair view of the Company's financial position as at 30 June 2022 and a. of its financial performance for the year then ended; and - b. complying with Australian Accounting Standards - AASB 1060: General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and Division 60 of Australian Charities and Not-for-profits Commission Regulation 2013.
+- a. giving a true and fair view of the Company's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - b. complying with Australian Accounting Standards and Division 60 of Australian Charities and Notfor-profits Commission Regulation 2013.